black-purple/arch-xmonad-setup/README.md

 NOTE!!

 If you don't have an aur helper I suggest you use one.
-I personally use yay so this the the command I'm using.
+I personally use yay so this is the command I'm using.

 >```
 >yay eclipse-java-bin gotop jp2a wps-office shell-color-scripts visual-studio-code-bin tty-clock visual-studio-code-insiders-bin pipes-rs github-desktop otf-fontawesome-5-free ttf-open-sauce-sans ttf-mononoki adobe-source-code-pro-fonts nerd-fonts-mononoki devour shell-color-scripts